N1x0/Winconfig/README.md

   * just tons of ways on how to improve you code, make it more readable and more robust
 * Auto completion

-### 2.Excel/Word/Outlook Quick Access Toolbar
+### 2.Excel/Word/Outlook/Powerpoint
-Probably the least useful to others but I like it, just have a look.
+* Quick-access toolbars: Probably the least useful to others but I like it, just have a look.
 The one that's actually being used the most is obviously the excel one.
 I use the numpad a lot and most of these are set up in such a way that I can fully utilize this for features that otherwise would take *4+* characters

+* Powerpoint Slide numbering add-in:
+    * A small macro I wrote that *before saving* adjusts the slide numbers based on the number of *visible* slides.
+I had this issue in the past that when exporting Powerpoint to PDF some slides were hidden but the slide numbers didn't update accordingly.
+This meant that in the PDF you'd "randomly" jump from slide 5 to 10 for instance.
+Since in most of my templates I have many optional slides that users can simply hide I found this to be a decent way for PDF's to still be consistent in numbering.
+Just save the file and then print/export it and the slide numbers will look like there were never any hidden slides ;).

 ### 3. VBE Theme color editor
 A custom editor I found [here](https://github.com/dimitropoulos/VBECustomColors) on github.